yatakano/ydn-api-documents/docs/en/api_reference/data/AdType.md

 # AdType (enum)
 AdType describes the type of ad.<br>
-In addition, the number of available characters of ad vreatives vary with selected devices.
+In addition, the number of available characters of ad creatives vary with selected devices.

 ### Service
 + [AdGroupAdService](../services/AdGroupAdService.md)